 new software and operating-system features take advantage of these new

-speeds, a typical PC user can feel like his or her computer has become
+speeds, a typical user can feel that his or her computer has become obsolete

-If you mainly use your computer to type letters and to send and receive
+If you use your computer mainly to type letters and for email, you dont

-e-mails, an older chip should be fast enough.
-But if you want to work with
+should be fast enough.
+But if you work with streaming audio and video,

-a computer that is much slower than one that you use regularly at work
+if you buy a computer thats much slower than one that you use at work

 or school, seconds will feel like hours while you wait for it to complete